-Lao PDR is a major gateway of the illegal wildlife trade from Southeast Asia.
-Untold numbers of protected wild animals and their parts are smuggled in and out of the country.
-Biodiversity is declining and risks to humans are increasing from emerging diseases.
+Lao PDR is sadly one of the major gateways of the illegal wildlife trade from South-east Asia.
+There is thought to be thousands of protected wild animals and their parts being smuggled in and out of the country every month.
+Therefore, having a facility in Laos to directly combat this illicit activity is of great importance, this is where LCTW comes in.